 Ignoring any commentary on its artistic merit, its message is one that we should absolutely reject as believers.
 If you need something to encourage and uplift your spirits, rather try something else.

-Michael serves as an Elder in Joshua Generation Church where he teaches the Bible, pastors people and is actively involved in theological writing and training.
+Michael serves in Joshua Generation Church‘s Wellington congregation and is also the Dean of TMT.
+He loves to teach, write, train up future leaders and play golf.
 You can follow him on Facebook or check out his personal blog.

 Share this Post